AlidadeMC/alidade/MCMaps/Resources/Alidade.docc/Articles/Architecture.md

 ### iOS and iPadOS - Sidebar Sheet

-The iOS and iPadOS targets use a custom view type, ``AdaptableSidebarSheetView``.
+The iOS and iPadOS targets use a custom view type, the adaptable sidebar sheet.
 This view type allows iOS and iPadOS to share the same sheet content and scale accordingly based on the width of available space.
 Routes defined with ``CartographyRoute`` will be pushed to the navigation stack containing the sheet view.

 The sidebar sheet view is always visible, and it cannot be dismissed